stashed/stash/docs/guides/latest/backends/swift.md

 # OpenStack Swift

-Stash supports [OpenStack Swift](https://www.swiftstack.com/product/open-source/openstack-swift) as backend.
+Stash supports [OpenStack Swift](https://www.swiftstack.com/product/open-source/openstack-swift) as a backend.
 This tutorial will show you how to use this backend.

 In order to use OpenStack Swift as backend, you have to create a `Secret` and a `Repository` object pointing to the desired Swift container.